heedong0612/BigHeadMode/README.md

 # BigHeadMode
-performs BigHeadMode using OpenCV
+Performs BigHeadMode on images using OpenCV
-(currently working on it...)

-Detects all faces of people from a picture using OpenCV library and "saves" the region of interest as an ellipse.
+Detects all faces of people from a picture using OpenCV and enlarges the face that is captured using edge detection.
-In a new image, enlarges their faces using a scaling function and puts the enlarged head back into the original picture.
-When putting the faces, uses bilinear interpolation and blends out the color so it looks natural.